k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

-## Using Secret Manager Service
+## Using a Secret Manager Service

-In order to use a secret manager:
+In order to use a Secrets Manager:

-1. Set the configuration at config.ini file with the selected secret manager access and permissions details
+1. Set the configuration at config.ini file with the selected Secrets Manager access and permissions details.
-2. Provision and sign the required interface connection details as those that shall be taken from the secret manager, as part of the project's implementation settings.
+2. Provision and sign the required interface connection details as those that shall be taken from the Secrets Manager, as part of the project's implementation settings.

 ### Config.ini file